runbox/runbox7/CONTRIBUTING.md

 ```
 5. Create your patch, **including appropriate test cases**.
 6. Follow our [Coding Rules](#coding-rules).
-7. Run the full Angular test suite, and ensure that all tests pass.
+7. Run the full test suite (`npm run ci-tests`), and ensure that all tests pass.
 8. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit-message-guidelines).
 Adherence to these conventions is necessary because release notes are automatically generated from these messages.

 ```